aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

    ```

    Refer to the management config described earlier for the required and optional settings.
-   The main difference is that you must have a new cluster name and cannot use the same vSphere resources.
+   The main differences are that you must have a new cluster name and cannot use the same vSphere resources.

 1. Create a workload cluster